mt-cs/Personalized-Fashion-Recommendations/README.md

 ### 🗂 Dataset

 #### 1. articles.csv
+Unique indentifier of an article:
 - article_id (int64) - an unique 9-digit identifier of the article, 105 542 unique values (as the length of the database)

+Columns related to the pattern, color, perceived colour (general tone), department, index, section, garment group, and detailed description
 - product_code (int64) - 6-digit product code (the first 6 digits of article_id, 47 224 unique values
 - prod_name (object) - name of a product, 45 875 unique values
 - product_type_no (int64) - product type number, 131 unique values